-In 2022, National Park Trust received a donation of 0.3476 acres of historically significant property in San Antonio, Texas, adjacent to the San Antonio Missions National Historical Park for future transfer to the National Park Service.
+In 2025, we successfully increased protection for historically significant land adjacent to the San Antonio Missions National Historical Park, transferring a key parcel to the National Park Service.

 Project Details: